threefoldfoundation/www_threefold_io/content/home/index.md

 {{ center_text(
-    title="Anything That Runs on Linux Can Run on ThreeFold", description="The new internet infrastructure can be used by any Web2, Web3, AI, or Edge IT workload – enabling a world of possibilities.", button_text="",
+    title="Anything That Runs on Linux Can Run on ThreeFold", description_1="The new internet infrastructure can be used by any Web2, Web3, AI, or Edge IT workload – enabling a world of possibilities.", button_text_1="",
-    button_link=""
+    button_link_1=""

 ) }}